stevepolitodesign/pundit-feature-flags/README.md

 > **What's Going On Here?**
 >
 > - We generate a policy under the `feature` namespace.
 This is not required, but it helps keep things organized and will allow us to add new policies for new features later.
+We also name this policy to match the name of the feature in the `User` model.
 > - We build a `ceate?` method that returns `true` or `false` based on whether or not that user has the `enable_post_meta_description` feature set to true.
 We could have called the method `index?`, `new?`, `update?`, `edit?` or `destroy?` but `create?` makes the most sense in this context.
 We're building a policy that enables a user from creating a meta description on a post.
 > - We used pundit's [permitted_attributes](https://github.com/varvet/pundit#strong-parameters) method to return an array of paramters to use used in the `PostsController`.
 This will allow us to conditionally permit the `meta_description` parameter.